-- 1. Go to Playback.

-- 2. Click HH at the lower-left corner.

-- 3. Select a camera.

-- 4. Set the start time and end time for searching video.

-- 5. Select the different multi-period at the lower-right corner, e.g., 4-Period.
+- 1. Go to Playback. - 3.
+Select a camera. - 4.
+Set the start time and end time for searching video. - 5.
+Select the different multi-period at the lower-right corner, e.g., 4-Period.

 According to the defined number of split-screens, the video files on the selected date can be divided into average segments for playback.
 E.g., if there are video files existing between 16:00 and 22:00, and the 6-screen display mode is selected, then it can play the video files for 1 hour on each screen simultaneously.